oat-sa/generis/doc/generis-service-injector.md

 }

 ```

-2. add it to your configuration :
-In your install script :
+2. add it to your configuration in your install script :

 ```php